Thealexbarney/LibHac/README.md

   --outdir <dir>       Specify directory path to save contents to.
   --debugoutdir <dir>  Specify directory path to save intermediate data to for debugging.
   --sign               Sign the save file.
+(Requires device_key in key file) --trim               Trim garbage data in the save file.
 (Requires device_key in key file) --listfiles          List files in save file.
+  --repack <dir>       Replaces the contents of the save data with the specified directory.
   --replacefile <filename in save> <file> Replaces a file in the save data NDV0 (Delta) options:
                        Input delta patch can be a delta NCA file or a delta fragment file.